cvjena/InverseRRE/README.md

 ## Information

 The folder "Simulations" contains simulation codes for data generation and validation.

-The folder "InversePINN_RRE" contains notebooks containing the implementation of PINNs for the Inverse problem of RRE.
+The folder "InversePINN_RRE" contains notebooks containing the implementation of PINNs for the Inverse problem of RRE, along with text file containing required dependencies.

 ## Citation